willdurand/ArvernOS/README.md

 - `gcc-arm-none-eabi`
 - `u-boot-tools`

-Note: the recommended way to work on this project is to use Docker.
+Note: The recommended way to work on this project is to use Docker.

 #### Getting the sources